UCB-KIMLAB/sars-cov-2/README.md

 - the output, character.stats, were manipulated by tidyverse package` in R.
 - 2-letter or 3-letter codes are considered as Ambiguous letter counted in column nAMB.
-- genome size ratio (gRATE) is the ratio against Wu-1,
+- genome size ratio (gRATE) is the ratio against Wuhan-1 (29,903 bps)

 ## outlier checks